Run a Node

 | Hardware | GPU required (4 GB VRAM minimum, 12+ GB recommended) | Modest CPU + bandwidth; GPU optional for re-execution |

-| Earnings | Per-request fees from users | Verification fees + slashed bonds of dishonest workers |
+| Earnings | Per-request fees from users | Future accepted-attestation rewards |

 AI Worker Nodes (Live)

 If you have a GPU sitting idle, you can put it to work.
 AI worker nodes pick up inference jobs from the network, run the model, and return the result.
-You earn AIPG per request.
+You earn USDC + AIPG per request.

 Two flavors: